ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 ## Summary

-This article gives a good overview of the basics of calling C code from D using the native `extern (C)` interface and the `dstep` library.
+This article gives an overview of the basics of calling C code from D using the native `extern (C)` interface and the `dstep` library.
 News of the possible new DMD compiler feature that will compile C code along with D allowing users to simply include C headers is great news, for further reducing friction calling C code which will be a boon to library writers and programmers alike.